Operating system: 64-bit Windows 10 - 11, Apple macOS 11 - 14., or 64-bit Linux with at least glibc 2.31.

-Currently, the database is used to store thumbnail and waveform data, but it will likely grow to include more things over time.
+Currently, the cache is used to store thumbnail and waveform data.

-The log, database, and presets are stored in %LOCALAPPDATA%\Meltytech\Shotcut\.
+The log, cache, and presets are stored in %LOCALAPPDATA%\Meltytech\Shotcut\.
 In the Explorer location bar, enter “%LOCALAPPDATA%” and press Enter.
 Then look for Meltytech\Shotcut.

 The settings are stored in the registry at key HKEY_CURRENT_USER\Software\Meltytech\Shotcut\.